Support secure arts funding at the Measure X meeting!

 In May 2021, the County Board of Supervisors approved the development of an updated Arts and Culture Prospectus of Contra Costa County.
 From July 2021 to June 2022, the Arts and Culture Commission proposes to identify community stakeholders, facilitate two workshops, and present an updated Arts & Culture Prospectus for Contra Costa County with a District Art Projects proposal to the Board of Supervisors.
 The overall guiding principles for the Prospectus will be to increase engagement, outreach, community awareness, highlight art resources, and conduct a community evaluation.

 The Arts and Culture Commission and community stakeholders will be working together towards collective arts and cultural goals.
-The contractor’s work in the development of the Arts & Culture Prospectus will be the foundation for program planning, funding development and setting workplan priorities in Contra Costa County today and for future generations.

 About LACOG: In partnership with the National Endowment for the Arts (NEA), the California Arts Council (CAC) awarded the Arts and Culture Commission of Contra Costa County a grant as part of the 2020 State-Local Partner Cares Relief Fund.
 The Commission will administer a sub-grant program (LACOG) to fund general operating support, and/or project-based support to local arts and cultural organizations serving communities of color disproportionately affected by COVID-19.
 LACOG awardees are paired with commissioners to receive one-on-one guidance and support.